othegagan/matrix_operations/README.md

-# matrix_operations
+# Matrix Operations
 Never hustle with Matrix Calculations..!
 Matrices are central to the study of linear algebra.
 They enable mathematicians work with many equations with multiple variable in a systematic way.
 Matrices are also easily readable by computerized systems.

-# Matrix Operations

 Matrices are central to the study of linear algebra.
 They enable mathematicians to work with many equations with multiple variables in a systematic way.
 Matrices are also easily readable by computerized systems.

 ## The Problem